 4. Including a call-to-action is a must

-To maximise engagement, encourage readers to take a specific action and generate leads, including a call-to-action of some sort is essential.
-This doesn’t HAVE to be to an eBook, or to sign up to something.
+To maximise engagement, and encourage readers to take a specific action and generate leads, including a call-to-action of some sort is essential.
+This doesn’t HAVE to be to an eBook or to sign up for something.
 It could be as simple as asking readers to like or comment on your article/post.
 It requires no effort whatsoever but will increase the performance and visibility of the content your market on LinkedIn.

 Depending on your specific campaign goal – i.e. why you are posting on LinkedIn in the first place – your CTAs will vary.
 For example, if your goal is to drive readers back to your website, you might include a CTA directing readers to another relevant article on your website.

 5. Some article and post formats perform better than others

 How-to and list-style headlines, i.e. “How to use HubSpot to scale marketing activities” or “Five things you didn’t know about marketing automation”, tend to perform better on LinkedIn than articles that ask a question.

 How-to articles perform better because they provide readers with education and detailed information on how to do something.
 In order to gain be successful in content marketing in 2019, you need to gain trust and provide value, and this is a perfect way to do this.